joemoonqbe/katastic/README.md

 Lastly, we'll put together the system as a bunch of services that work together. ( ADR TBD ) These services will talk to each other directly or through events.
 We'll explain these services in a way that doesn't tie us down to any specific tools or technologies.

+Establish Ubiquitous Language for clearer understanding and standardisation

 ### Architecture characteristics analysis